CapVin17/Train_Booking_Backend/readme.md

 -- Start of with npm install to install all dependencies

-To run this code the first step is to get yourself a local MYSQL instance and open the query folder inside it go to db.js there add your HOST USER AND PASSWORD and then run
+To run this code the first step is to get yourself a local MYSQL instance and then open by cd src/query the query folder inside it go to db.js there add your HOST USER AND PASSWORD and then run

 -- Node db.js

 -- After this you are all set

+get out of query folder cd .. and run nodemon/node index.js

 This project has 8 endpoints listed below

 -- https://localhost:3000/api/v1/register_user

 A post request to register a user, test it using the json data in the format